mpcmarques/svelte-vite-tailwindcss-i18next-starter/README.md

 A starter template for a project using:

-* React as the components library
+* Svelte as the components library
 * TailwindCSS as the design library
 * i18next as the internationalization library